 Adoption has changed

 Not only has the type of people that can legally adopt a child widened over the last 30 years, but the secrecy surrounding adoption has considerably lessened.
 Adoption is no longer a secret, and most adopted children grow up knowing their story.
 Most adoptive parents now have contact with their child’s birth parents and birth families—this is called openness.

 The need to know

 If an adoptee has not had contact with birth parents during childhood, once he or she turns 19 that child can register on the Post Adoption Openness Registry, run by the BC government, where their birth parent may have left contact details.

 An adoptee can also request that the BC government contact his or her birth family to let them know that the adoptee would like contact.
+Adoptees and birth families are also turning to DNA testing to locate family members.
 In many cases, birth family are delighted to hear from the adoptee; in other cases, they may refuse contact.

 Adoptees rarely make contact with their birth family as a way to reject their adoptive family.
 They usually do it because they need medical information, or they simply have a deep desire to know more about their origins, to understand where they may have gotten certain looks, talents and other traits, and whether or not they have birth siblings.

 There are thousands of famous adoptees.
 Here’s just a sample!

 - Edward Albee, Playwright